Plymouth boasts one of the most prestigious clusters of marine teaching, research and educational organisations in Europe

 City officials have committed to designating the seas around Plymouth as the UK’s first National Marine Park - a catalyst to change the relationship between the citizens of coastal cities and their marine surroundings.

-Top 10 University for Geology, Environmental, Earth and Marine Sciences in the UK
+Top 5 university for teaching Geology, Environmental, Earth and Marine Sciences in the UK

 Professor Richard Thompson OBE describes the variety of Marine courses available to study at the University of Plymouth.